gerson93/CovidChileArimaModel/README.md

-# Forecasting covid cases in Chile with Arima model
+# Forecasting Covid Cases in Chile with Arima Model

-Here you have a simple Arima model for forecasting Covid cases for the next 7 days in Chile.
+Here you have a simple Arima model for forecasting Covid cases for the next seven days in Chile.

 ## Data Source